tendermint/tendermint/ansible/README.md

 There are few extra playbooks to make life easier managing your servers.

+* install-tendermint-core.yml - Only install the tendermint application.
+This is only useful if you are developing your own ABCI.
-* install.yml - the all-in-one playbook to install and configure tendermint + basecoin
+* install-basecoin.yml - Install tendermint and basecoin applications.
+* install-ethermint.yml - Install tendermint and ethermint applications.
-* reset.yml - stop the application, reset the configuration (blockchain), then start the application again
+* reset.yml - Stop the application, reset the configuration and data, then start the application again.
+You need to pass `-e service=<servicename>`, like `-e service=basecoin`.
+It will restart the underlying tendermint application too.
+* restart.yml - Restart a service on all nodes.
+You need to pass `-e service=<servicename>`, like `-e service=basecoin`.
+It will restart the underlying tendermint application too.
-* stop.yml - stop the application
+* stop.yml - Stop the application.
+You need to pass `-e service=<servicename>`.
-* start.yml - start the application
+* start.yml - Start the application.
+You need to pass `-e service=<servicename>`.
+* stop-basecoin.yml - Stop the basecoin and tendermint applications.
+* start-basecoin.yml - Start the basecoin and tendermint applications.
+* stop-ethermint.yml - Stop the ethermint and tendermint applications.
-* restart.yml - restart the application
+* start-ethermint.yml - Start the ethermint and tendermint applications.

 The roles are self-sufficient under the `roles/` folder.

 * install-tendermint - install the tendermint application.
 It can install release packages or custom-compiled binaries.
 * install-basecoin - install the basecoin application.
 It can install release packages or custom-compiled binaries.
+* install-ethermint - install the ethermint application.
+It can install release packages or custom-compiled binaries.
-* cleanupconfig - delete all tendermint and basecoin configuration.
+* cleanupconfig - delete all tendermint configuration and data.
-* config - configure tendermint and basecoin
+* config - configure the tendermint application
-* stop - stop the application.
+* stop - stop an application.
+Requires the `service` parameter set.
-* start - start the application.
+* start - start an application.
+Requires the `service` parameter set.

 ## Default variables

 Default variables are documented under `group_vars/all`.
+You can the parameters there to deploy a previously created genesis.json file (instead of dynamically creating it) or if you want to deploy custom built binaries instead of deploying a released version.